c-vetter/eslint-config-rasenplanscher/src/rules-configurations/eslint/semi.md

 While that is obviously an edge case, it is a reality in some companies, and nuisance everywhere else.
 The only developers who do not consciously feel that pain are those who are accustomed to it.
 The pain is there anyway.

 In summary, manual semicolons are actually harmful and should only be employed where absolutely necessary.
-See [semi-style].
+See [semi-style](semi-style.md).